 Wall Street-West Avenue Redevelopment Plan is consistent with the adopted 2008 Plan of Conservation and Development and with the draft 2018 Plan of Conservation and Development.
-The resolution of the Planning Commission determining the Redevelopment Plan to be consistent with the adopted and draft POCD is dated 12/11/2018.
+The resolution of the Planning Commission determining the Redevelopment Plan to be consistent with the adopted and draft POCD.
 Below are the goals in which the plans are consistent: